-Bearing area is the next trait that should be considered.
-Assuming the material has not failed and it is sufficiently thick to not bend or break then any loading will be transferred to the back side of the frame to the supporting concrete.
-If it is resting on a large enough area then the load will pass out of the system and into the surrounding concrete.
+If the frame material and gauge are sufficient, then any weight applied to the trench drain system will be transferred to the backside of the frame to the supporting concrete.
+If the drain is resting on a large enough area, then the load will pass out of the system and into the surrounding concrete.
 This load transfer area is called the bearing area.
 The loading transferred on this bearing area cannot exceed the strength of the concrete.